aramadan0096/CredGen/README.md

 ## How to Build CredGen
 ### Prerequisites
 - JDK 21 : Required for building and running CredGen.
 Gradle's toolchain enforces this, but you must install JDK 21 manually (automatic download is disabled).
+- Adding `JAVA_HOME` variable to the system environment
 - Gradle : Use the included gradlew / gradlew.bat scripts for consistent builds.
 - Platform-specific tools for native libraries:
   - Windows : Visual Studio Build Tools (MSVC and Clang, both selected in the installer)